ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 yarn add -D webpack-cli@v2.1.4
 ```

-## Compile God Damn It
+## Are We Compiling Yet?

 After the upgrade, our application was completely broken.
 This is where the actual work began.
-For the most part, the errors that we got were the result of outdated Webpack loaders/plugins, but we also found it necessary to adjust some configurations to meet with the new specifications of Webpack v4.
-In no particular order, the following is a list of recommendations and interesting pieces of knowledge that we think will be useful for anyone attempting to upgrade their own Webpack project.
+For the most part, the errors that we got were the result of outdated Webpack loaders/plugins, but we also found it necessary to adjust some configurations to meet with newer specifications.
+The following is a list of recommendations and interesting pieces of knowledge that we think will be useful for anyone attempting to upgrade their own Webpack project.

 ### One Step At a Time

 First piece of advice: Do the upgrade one step at a time.
 Initially, our upgrade plan was to perform a systematic review of our entire Webpack set-up and preemptively resolve as many issues as we possible could.
 This involved, among other things, a complete review of all of our loaders and plugins to see if they were compatible with the new version of Webpack, if they needed an upgrade, or if they were deprecated since v4's release.

 We chose this strategy initially because we liked the idea of "doing everything right the first time."
 In practice, however, this actually led to us "doing nothing right the first time."
-The issue that we ran into is that, once we finished doing all the things we thought were necessary, and Webpack failed to compile our application, we were at a loss for what went wrong.
+The issue that we ran into is that, once we finished doing all the things we thought were necessary, and our application failed to compile, we were at a loss for what went wrong.
 The change set was simply too large, and we couldn't diagnose the issue.

 So, as familiar as this advice is to many, it is nevertheless worth repeating here in the context of Webpack: Make each step in your upgrade as small as possible.
 Webpack actually lends itself nicely to this process, and we found the error outputs we got usually gave us a good idea of what the next step should be.
 In particular, we recommend the following iterative process for upgrading: